Romania is a country with an immense cultural legacy, this nation foundation being a melting pot of civilizations and customs.

 Plus its exceptional acoustic and perfect visibility from any seat will amaze you while attending a concert here.

 If an odd year come in September to enjoy the worlds’ greatest orchestras and soloists.

 The famous slogan of a peculiar architectural jewel

-In 1888, when Bucharest had only about 200,000 inhabitants, this land donated by city hall was at outskirts.
+In 1888, when Bucharest had only about 200,000 inhabitants, this land donated by City Hall was at the outskirts.

-French architect Albert Galleron, at the recommendation of Charles Garnier, architect of the Opera in Paris created this architectonic jewel.
+French architect Albert Galleron, at the recommendation of Charles Garnier, Paris Opera’s architect created this architectonic jewel.